avengineers/spl-core/docs/reference/macros.rst

  spl_add_include(<include_directory>)

-This macro is intended to be used in the variant's parts.cmake file to add include directories to the build's list of include directories, making header files in these directories accessible to the compiler.
+This macro is intended to be used in the variant's parts.cmake file to add an include directory to the build's list of include directories, making header files in this directory accessible to the compiler.

 The arguments are: